isabella232/drawIT/README.md

                   node1 - node2   # No arrow line connecting node1 and node2.

-                  node1 >> node2  # Single arrow line pointing from node1 to node2.
+                  node1 >> node2  # Single arrow line from node1 to node2.

-                  node1 << node2  # Single arrow line pointing from node2 to node1.
+                  node1 << node2  # Single arrow line from node2 to node1.

 3. Diagram Parameters: